7 Takeaways From a Crypto Compliance Review That Could Save Your Project

 What to do:

-• Link the contract address to a page with full legal terms
+• Could you link the contract address to a page with full legal terms?

 • Inform users about the risks of interacting with autonomous code